MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 To discover sensitive information contained in SaaS apps, you'll need to:

-1. Enable the Microsoft Purvue Information Protection integration
+1. Enable the Microsoft Purview Information Protection integration
 2. Create policies to identify sensitive information in files

-By integrating Microsoft Purview Information Protection into Defender for Cloud Apps, you can use the full power of both services and secure files in your cloud.
+Microsoft Purview Information Protection is a framework that includes Defender for Cloud Apps.
+Integrating Defender for Cloud Apps in Microsoft Purview will help you better protect sensitive information in your organization.

 For more information, see [How to integrate Microsoft Purview Information Protection with Defender for Cloud Apps](/defender-cloud-apps/azip-integration#how-to-integrate-microsoft-purview-information-protection-with-defender-for-cloud-apps).